ciarantr/ciaran-io/README.md

 🗂️ **Business Management:** Proven track-record in effective business operation from my previous role managing a successful health food store.
 Skills incorporating strategic planning, project management, and resource allocation.

-🎓 **Ongoing Education:** Currently enhancing my technological expertise with a focus on Computer Systems Management at the renowned Technological University Dublin.
+🎓 **Ongoing Education:** Currently enhancing my technological expertise with a focus on  at the renowned Technological University Dublin.
 This academic pursuit underscores my commitment to continuous professional growth and adaptation in the ever-evolving tech landscape.

 ## 🎓 Education

 ### [Information Systems and Technology, TU Dublin](https://www.tudublin.ie/study/part-time/courses/information-systems-and-information-technology/) (2023 - 2027)

-I am presently enrolled in a part-time program at Technological University Dublin, where I am pursuing a degree in Information Systems and Technology.
+I am presently enrolled in a part-time program at Technological University Dublin, where I am pursuing a B.Sc. in Information Systems and Technology.
 This flexible schedule allows me to fully dedicate myself to a software developer role while also honing essential knowledge and skills.

 The curriculum of my program is meticulously crafted to provide comprehensive coverage of the field.
 It encompasses crucial subjects such as Programming and Algorithms, Interface Design and Web Development, Object-Oriented Programming, Database Systems, and Computer Communications and Networking.